Building Relationships That Last

 • Compliment them on the things they do well.

 I try my best to make regular deposits into all my relationships.
 From listening to offering a helping hand when needed, I am intentional about putting more into the relationships I value than I ever plan to take out.
-Not only does this give me satisfaction from knowing that this is the right thing to do, it feels good and draws me closer them.
+Not only does this give me satisfaction from knowing that this is the right thing to do, it feels good and draws me closer to them.

 How to nurture your relationships